 Churches

-Here are details of some of the churches connected with the Howcutt family.
-Unless otherwise stated, they are still used for worship.
+These are some of the churches connected with the Howcutt family.
+Unless otherwise stated, they still function as places of worship.

 Bitteswell parish church

-Between 1568 and 1856, a total of 32 baptisms, 16 marriages and 30 burials of people called Howcott, Howcutt etc. took place here.
+Between 1568 and 1856, a total of 32 baptisms, 16 marriages and 30 burials of people called Howcott, Howcutt etc. have taken place in the church and churchyard.

 Return to top